Ragout of Broccoli Rabe with White Beans and Porcini Mushrooms

 This is also good with kale.
 Use a good-sized bunch, about 10 to 12 ounces, stemmed and chopped into bite-sized pieces.
 Or if you’d like to stay with the pleasantly bitter them, use a medium head of escarole, cut into shreds.

-Omit the dried porcini mushrooms and add 2 to 4 ounces fresh shiitake mushrooms at the same time that you add the greens.
+Omit the dried porcini mushrooms and add 2 to 4 ounces fresh shiitake mushrooms when adding the greens.

 - Here are more recipes for hardy greens.